 Orthodontic headgear can help correct severe bite misalignments by changing the position of your child’s jaw.
 The expert team at My Orthodontist can diagnose your child’s condition and determine the correct type of headgear to address their alignment disorder.
-To learn more, call one of nine conveniently located clinics in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, East Orange, Cherry Hill, Paterson, New Jersey, and Langhorne, Pennsylvania, or use the online scheduling tool to book an appointment today.
+To learn more, call one of nine conveniently located clinics in Deptford Township, Lawrenceville, Medford, Bayonne, West New York, and West Orange.

 Headgear is a type of orthodontic appliance that your child wears outside their mouth and allows your orthodontist to control the growth of certain facial structures.
 There are various types of headgear designed to address different issues that are seen in growing patients.